Sammmy1036/Cyberpunk-2077-Mod-List-Tool/README.md

 **Cyber Engine Tweaks** - Will display the version if a Cyber Engine Tweaks log file is available and if it is installed.

 **EquipmentEx** - Will display if all required files pertaining to this dependency are installed.
-No version is listed for this since there is no readable references to the version in its files.
+No version is listed due to no version references in files.

 **RED4ext** - Will display currently installed version and if all required files pertaining to this dependency are installed.

 **Redscript** - Will display if all required files pertaining to this dependency are installed.
+No version is listed due to no version references in files.

 **TweakXL** - Will display currently installed version and if all required files pertaining to this dependency are installed.